mitranim/wordplay/readme.md

 endorcement (cements someone's opinion)

-endoorsment (so good, you have to get out and get it)
+endoorsment (so good, you have to go outdoors and get it)

 addickted (nymphomaniac)